FLORENCE AND ROME

 Michelangelo adopted chalk after 1501, when he returned to Florence and began working alongside Leonardo da Vinci.
 Leonardo’s earlier use of chalk no doubt influenced Michelangelo’s switch.
 By the 1520s he used black chalk almost exclusively.
 In his mural, Michelangelo chose to show Florentine soldiers scampering to meet the enemy after bathing nude in the river.
 He completed the cartoons for this central section, but their popularity with artists led to their destruction within a dozen years time.

 While at work on the Sistine ceiling about five years later, Michelangelo made more and more studies in red chalk, especially for the second half of the ceiling.
-(By the time of The Last Judgment (1534), he went back to black chalk almost exclusively.)
+(By the time of The Last Judgment in 1534, he went back to black chalk almost exclusively.)
 Red chalk is more luminous and anticipated the brighter colors in the second half of the ceiling.
 In his drawings for the Sistine ceiling, he at times employed a stylus to incise a rough, preliminary underdrawing on a sheet, before going over his tentative explorations with chalk or pen.
 He must have made hundreds of drawings for the project, but only about sixty five remain.
 One of them, Studies for the Libyan Sibyl (figure 3-14), is rather carefully finished and includes the head, which Michelangelo usually worked on in a separate study.

 As he grew older, collectors besieged Michelangelo for a drawing, especially since papal patronage precluded his ever producing a painting or statue for them.
 Drawings had never been so highly regarded.
 Michelangelo rarely accepted a commission to supply a design—except for close friends—and never allowed a design of his reproduced in engraving.
 However, he often supplied his assistants, who were all notoriously mediocre artists, with model drawings for them to copy.
 He also made a few finished presentation drawings for Tommaso Cavalieri, Vittoria Colonna, and a few other friends.
 Mantegna and very likely Leonardo (a lost Neptune) had made similar gift drawings.

 Vasari lists four drawing that Michelangelo presented to the decades-younger Roman aristocrat Cavalieri, for whom Michelangelo had deep affection.
 The drawings were the equivalent of the love poems that Michelangelo wrote to him and were circulating in Rome at the time.
 One presentation drawing, The Fall of Phaethon (figure 3-15), exists in three different vertical compositions.
 The version at Windsor, reproduced here, is highly finished.
-(Other late drawings are quite vaporous.)
+(Some other late drawings are quite vaporous in appearance.)
 The artist sharpened every outline and modeled the forms in such short strokes on grainy paper that the darks appear stippled.
 In the drawing, Zeus’s thunderbolt upends Phaeton, who now plummets into the Po River.
 He dared drive Apollo’s chariot of the sun and his downfall will turn Phaeton’s sisters into trees and his cousin into a swan.
 Michelangelo probably intended Ovid’s story about Phaeton to allegorize punishment for his hubris in passionately pursuing the divine.

 As we have seen, Michelangelo made drawings at all stages of a project, from his first ideas, to compositional designs, figure studies, and cartoons.
 Also, surviving drawings come from every period of his long life.
 However, no drawings can be connected with two of his most popular works, the Pietà and the colossal David.
 Nevertheless, extant drawings can illustrate projects of his that were destroyed or were never completed—a bronze David or the original tomb for Julius II, for example.